tektronix/tm_devices/docs/advanced/signal_generators.md

 ##### Sequential, Blocking and Overlapping Commands:

-The AWG5200's programming commands are seperated into three seperated categories: Sequential, Blocking, and Overlapping.
+The AWG5200's programming commands are separated into three separated categories: Sequential, Blocking, and Overlapping.
 The type of command is important to consider, as using them in an incorrect order can lead to unintended results.

 Sequential commands function as standard [PI](default:PI) commands.
 They will not start until the previous command has finished.
 These commands